rafabkny/rafabkny/README.md

 I am Rafael (aka Configutron), the best Product Management Generalist you probably haven't met yet.
 Feel free to say hello.
 My happy place is the part of the development cycle where I get to work with developers and turn product requirements turn into usable features.

 YES!
-I know WE ALL LIVE for the moment we get to SHIP TO PRODUCTION!!!
-But do you love the painful process of getting there?</br>
+I know WE ALL LIVE for the moment we get to SHIP TO PRODUCTION... but do you love the painful process of getting there?</br>
-I DO :rage1: (don't judge me)
+I know you don't but I know that I DO :rage1:

 <p>
 <b>CODE STACKS</b></br>